 Dental problems.
 See Alzheimer’s Disease: Common Medical Problems for more information.

 Skin problems.
 Once the person stops walking or stays in one position too long, he or she may get skin or pressure sores.
 To prevent skin or pressure sores, you can:

-- Move the person at least every 2 hours if he or she is sitting up.
+- Move the person at least every two hours if he or she is sitting up.

 - Move the person at least every hour if he or she is lying down.

-- Put a 4-inch foam pad on top of the mattress.
+- Put a four-inch foam pad on top of the mattress.

 - Check to make sure that the foam pad is comfortable for the person.
 Some people find these pads too hot for sleeping or may be allergic to them.
 If the foam pad is a problem, you can get pads filled with gel, air, or water.